 Secondly, some owners report that their dogs become more aggressive while using a bark collar.
 This is due to them associating certain noises, feelings, pitches, scents, etc., with a negative feeling like fear or anxiety.
-This can, although it is rare, lead to sensations that are similar to those from the collar making the dog extra aggressive.
+Although it is rare, this can lead to sensations that are similar to those from the collar, making the dog extra aggressive.

 Lastly, this method is very hands-off.
 That may seem attractive at first, as it’s less work for you.
 However, you will be unable to directly control what things you’re stopping the Yorkie from barking at.